 - Don’t Feel Limited By Lack of Money or Equipment.
 The prospect of making your own films can feel daunting if you don’t have access to equipment or funding, but that didn’t stop Martin from practicing his craft.
 Lacking the equipment to make a movie but possessing ideas and a dream, Martin drew scenes from his imaginary films on paper.
 He attempted to tell his stories frame by frame, explaining to friends that they had to imagine the movement between frames.
 Using the techniques he had seen at the movie theater and on television, Martin selected medium shots, close-ups, wide shots, and indicated cuts and aspect ratios, sketching his aesthetic decisions on paper.
 This visual orientation served Martin well when he started to make films.
 In the age of smartphones and consumer editing software like Adobe Premiere and Final Cut Pro, it’s easier than ever to make low budget films that can help you gain experience and develop your own voice.

-Want to become a better filmmaker?
-The MasterClass Annual Membership provides exclusive video lessons from master filmmakers, including Martin Scorsese, David Lynch, Jodie Foster, Werner Herzog, Spike Lee, and more.
+Become a better filmmaker with the MasterClass Annual Membership.
+Gain access to exclusive video lessons taught by film masters, including Martin Scorsese, Spike Lee, David Lynch, Shonda Rhimes, Jodie Foster, and more.